lefeno/Lab_Iot/README.md

-# Exercise 1.2
+# Exercise 1.3

-Get input from a button and then change the pace of color displaying (ex 1).
-Foexample, the RGB LED changes colors in 2s by default.
-After a button is pressed, the rate will change to 1s, then 0.5s, 0.1s and back to 2s.
+Control the RGB LED by using PWM to change the brightness of the led.

 ## Authors

-* **Nguyen Luong Phuc Vinh _ 1514063**
+* **Nguyen Van Minh - 1512009**

 ## Getting Started

 Please follow the general instructions for all exercises mentioned above.

-In this exercise, we will use RGB Led Common Cathode, with I is the common pin and a button for changing interval time between color changes.
+In this exercise, we will use RGB Led Common Cathode, with I is the common pin.
+We will use the PWM pulse to change the brightness of the LED.

 ### Prerequisites